Choosing, Planting , Growing and Harvesting Culinary Herbs

-Throughout the world various regional cuisines have developed from the cook's need to use what was available.
+Throughout the world various regional cuisines have developed from the cook’s need to use what was available and the lowly herb plant has always been at the forefront.
 Italians embraced Oregano, Mediterranean cooks found Rosemary and, in America, chilies became a hot item.

 What do YOU have to cook with?
 Junipers, Ivy, Bermuda Grass?

 Quick, plant an Herb Garden!
 Lucky for you, this is fun and exciting to do.
 It is more fun now than it has ever been.
-Life in today's culinary herb garden in not just about Basil and French Tarragon, but about luscious African Blue Basil and Sweet Spanish Tarragon, too.
+Life in today’s culinary herb garden in not just about common herb plants like Basil and French Tarragon, but is also about luscious more exotic herb plants like African Blue Basil and Stevia.

 LOCATING THE HERB GARDEN